rashedmakkouk/dev-utils/README.md

 ### `random`

-Generates a random string with customizable options.
+Generates a random string or number with customizable options.

 - filename: File names stored in databases.
 - number: Number between defined min and max (See [Math.random][math-random-mdn]).
+- temp: File names stored in temporary or cache locations.
 - title: Content or post random title.
-- temp: File names stored in temporary or cache locations.
 - uuid: v4.

 This helper uses [uuid][uuid-npm] to generate UUIDs in options `filename`, `temp` and `uuid`; for